markmuy40/SEI-65-Project-1/README.md

 *	div layout to allow for better manipulation in CSS and JavaScript.
 *	Added audio elements.
 ##### CSS
 *	Extensive use of flexbox to manipulate the layout of the webpage.
-Future planning for mobile platform.
+Future planning for mobile platforms.
 *	Characters and other styling components.
 *	Overall styling.
 ##### JavaScript